giancarlo/gbc/docs/language-reference.md

 ### Comments

 Comments start with the `#` character and end at the end of line.
-Multiline comments are not supported.

 ### Identifiers

-Identifiers must start with an alphabetic character or underscore and might be followed by any number of alphanumeric characters or underscores.
+Identifiers must start with an alphabetic character and might be followed by any number of alphanumeric characters or underscores.

 ### Keywords